arkency/posts/posts/2014-10-03-react-dot-js-and-dynamic-children-why-the-keys-are-important.md

     This is what my coworkers said to me when I described my problem to them.

-    It appears that it often easier and wiser to move the state higher in component hierarchy.
+    It appears that **it is often easier and wiser to move the state higher in component hierarchy**.
     Maybe the list itself does not need to keep the state itself.
 Why?
 Because the parent component is interested that the list element was clicked.
 Something new was selected and not only the list must change and rerender but also another parts of parent component must change.
 If parent component knows about list status, then it can render the list with new status, new currently select item.

-    Notice that in my example I only need to change the key of cities list when country is changed because I keep state in that list.
+    Notice that in my example I only need to change the `key` of cities list when country is changed because I keep state in that list.
 If I didn't I wouldn't have to and I wouldn't care.